jaypipes/ghw/README.md

 * `ghw.NIC.PCIAddress` is the PCI device address of the device backing the NIC. this is not-nil only if the backing device is indeed a PCI device; more backing devices (e.g. USB) will be added in future versions.
+* `ghw.NIC.LinkInfo` is a pointer to a `ghw.NICLinkInfo` struct, which describes parameters of the NIC's link information and status.
+This will contain the fields returned by `ethtool <DEVICE>` call on Linux, but will fall back to returning link information available in the /sys/class/net/<DEVICE>/ directory if ethtool is not available.

 The `ghw.NICCapability` struct contains the following fields: